 “Auto attendant was not set up as planned.
 Text messages were not working.
 CRM not working.
 I spent days asking to fix things but each time more problems and more things did not work.
 We were running in circles with the problems.
 The waiting time for support was up to 50 minutes.
 They usually were not able to fix the issue but forwarded the case to the next level.
 I talked to the manager and he forwarded me to the technician.
 The technician forwarded my case again.
 I wrote an email to the manager but I did get a reply.” – Review from G2

-4. Ooma: The best alternative for teams that need overhead paging
+4. Ooma: Best alternative for teams that need overhead paging

 Pros